pantheon-systems/documentation/source/content/guides/composer-convert.md

 ---
 title: Convert a Standard Drupal 8 Site to a Composer Managed Site
-description: Drupal 8 sites often require the usage of Composer to manage site dependencies.
-The need to begin using Composer for a site build can often surface after a site is in development, necessitating a divergence from the Pantheon managed upstream.
+description: Use Composer to manage Drupal 8 sites often require the use of Composer to manage site dependencies.
+The need to begin using Composer for a site build can often surface after a site is in development, necessitating a divergence from the Pantheon managed Upstream.
 type: guide
 permalink: docs/guides/:basename
 cms: "Drupal 8"
 categories: [develop]
 tags: [composer, site, workflow]
-contributors: [dustinleblanc]
+contributors: [dustinleblanc, greg-1-anderson]
+reviewed: "2020-12-01"
 ---

+Drupal 8 sites often require the use of Composer to manage site dependencies.
+The need to begin using Composer for a site build can often surface after a site is in development, necessitating a divergence from the Pantheon managed Upstream.

+Existing sites that wish to upgrade from Drupal 8 to Drupal 9 and convert to Integrated Composer, or just convert to Integrated Composer and defer the Drupal 9 upgrade will need to go through some manual steps.
+This conversion process may be automated in the future, but initially we will need to document the manual process.

 ## Before You Begin